nTamura/dashvotes/README.md

-# React voting app
+# DashVotes
+DashVotes is a voting SPA with React, Firebase, ChartsJS and ReactStrap.
 ## MVP
 - main page
-- vote 1 page
-- vote 2 page
+- vote page
-- anonymous login (no QC)
+- user login
 - firebase post to db
 - results page from db
 - local storage session